List of Major League Baseball stolen base records: Career leaders (80% or more, 400+ attempts)

 Those marked in bold have at least 600 career stolen base attempts.
 Of those, Joe Morgan (in 1984) was the first to retire with a career stolen base percentage of at least 80%.
-His mark was successively surpassed by Davey Lopes (retired 1987), Willie Wilson (retired 1994), and Tim Raines (retired 2002).
+His mark was successively surpassed by Davey Lopes (retired 1987), Willie Wilson (retired 1994), Tim Raines (retired 2002), and Ichiro Suzuki (retired 2019).

 Single-season leaders (95% or more, 30+ steals)

 Note: includes all statistics from both leagues for players traded during a season.

 Team records

 Tables in this section indicate which MLB-recognized league each team played in.

 Most stolen bases by a team in one season, by league

 While not recognized as a major league by MLB, the National Association (NA) operated from 1871 through 1875, with the 1873 Boston Red Stockings amassing the most stolen bases in a single season, 145.

 Most stolen bases by a team in one season (450 or more)

 Records in this category are dominated by teams of the American Association, which operated from 1882 to 1891, and whose records are recognized by Major League Baseball.
 In particular, the top four entries in the below table are from the league's 1887 season, when every team in league had at least 305 stolen bases and the league average was 458 (each team played between 133 and 141 games).